Special (Lizzo album): Promotion

 On March 21, 2022, Lizzo previewed the single "About Damn Time" on The Late Late Show with James Corden, with a release date of April 14.
 Shortly after the release of the song and its accompanying music video, Lizzo formally announced Special, with a release date of July 15.

-On July 6, Lizzo revealed the tracklist of Special on her Instagram account by showing the back cover of its vinyl packaging.
+On July 6, Lizzo revealed the track list of Special on her Instagram account by showing the back cover of its vinyl packaging.

 Singles

 "About Damn Time" was released on April 14, 2022, as the lead single of the album.
-The song was a commercial success peaking at the top of the Billboard Hot 100 in the US as well as reaching top 3 in 7 other countries.
+The song was a commercial success, peaking at the top of the Billboard Hot 100 in the US as well as reaching the top three in seven other countries.

-On July 18, 2022 "2 Be Loved (Am I Ready)" was released to Italian radio as the album's second single.
-In the United States the song impacted hot adult contemporary radio on August 1, 2022, and contemporary hit radio, as well as rhythmic contemporary radio on August 2, 2022.
+On July 18, 2022, "2 Be Loved (Am I Ready)" was released to Italian radio as the album's second single.
+In the United States, the song impacted hot adult contemporary radio on August 1, 2022, and contemporary hit radio, as well as rhythmic contemporary radio on August 2, 2022.

 The title track was released on January 13, 2023, as the album's third single.
 While "Special" was rumored to have a remix featuring American singer SZA dating back to November 2022, it was finally confirmed by Lizzo on her social media accounts when she announced the official remix.
-The "Special" Remix featuring SZA was released on February 9, 2023.
+The remix featuring SZA was released on February 9, 2023.

 Promotional singles

 "Grrrls" was released on June 10, 2022, as the album's first promotional single.
 The song samples from the song "Girls" by the Beastie Boys.

-The song earned controversy for its use of the word "spaz" in its lyrics "I'mma spaz / I'm about to knock somebody out".
+The song earned controversy for its use of the word "spaz" in its lyrics "I'm a spaz / I'm about to knock somebody out".
 As Australian disability advocate Hannah Diviney pointed out, the word is an ableist slur, and other fans agreed.
 Some internet users claimed that "spaz" is used differently in African-American Vernacular English and is synonymous with "freaking out," but disability organizations in the UK and the US have criticized its use.
-Shortly afterwards, Lizzo issued an apology and released an updated version of the song, stating, "I never want to promote derogatory language."
-The updated song lyrics replace "I'mma spaz" with "Hold me back".
+Shortly afterward, Lizzo issued an apology and released an updated version of the song, stating, "I never want to promote derogatory language."
+The updated song lyrics replace "I'm a spaz" with "Hold me back".